When ZZ Top Returned With the Unorthodox ‘Fandango!’

-ZZ Top finally delivered their fourth album, Fandango!, into record stores on April 18, 1975 to truly unprecedented excitement.
+ZZ Top finally delivered their fourth album Fandango! to record stores on April 18, 1975 to truly unprecedented excitement.
 It had been nearly two years since they'd last dropped some brand-new music upon their growing legion of fans.
 Still, thanks to the breakthrough success of their third long player, Tres Hombres, that little band from Texas were now bigger than ever before.

 So big, that the trio of Billy Gibbons (vocals, guitar), Dusty Hill (bass, vocals) and Frank Beard (drums) had easily sold out the University of Texas football stadium in Austin to the tune of 80,000 tickets.
 This special occasion was amusingly dubbed the First Annual Barndance and BBQ, but the droves of attendees wound up doing so much damage to the playing field, just ahead of the Longhorns’ first game of the season, that concerts were banned for 20 years at Memorial Stadium.

-But not before providing some amazing photographic evidence for Fandango!'s inner sleeve – in part to help explain the group's long absence from recording, and in part to inform fans that ZZ's long-awaited return was in fact a a half-live, half-studio proposition.
+But not before providing some amazing photographic evidence for the inner sleeve – in part to help explain their long absence from recording, and in part to inform fans that ZZ's long-awaited return was in fact a a half-live, half-studio proposition.